yeti-switch/vlui/README.md

 ## What it does

-- **Query line** — LogsQL, with autocomplete on field names and their values, drawn from the same VictoriaLogs that answers the query. `Enter` runs, `Shift+Enter` is a newline.
+- **Query line** — LogsQL, with autocomplete on field names and values.
-- **Results table** — virtualised, so the row cap is about what is readable rather than about what the browser survives.
-Click a row to open every field beside it; from there, filter to a value, exclude it, or promote it to a column.
+- **Results table** — virtualised.
+Click a row to see every field; filter, exclude, or promote one to a column.
-- **Timestamps in your timezone** — `_time`, and any other field carrying an ISO-8601 instant, follow the zone selected in the rail, with the untouched value one hover away.
-A value with no zone (`2026-08-19 10:00:00`) is left exactly as stored: nothing here knows which clock the producer was on, and converting it would invent an offset.
-- **Hits histogram** — how many logs matched over the window, in buckets chosen to be round numbers.
-Drag across it to zoom into a range.
+- **Hits histogram** — matches over the window.
+Drag to zoom.
-- **Field sidebar** — the most frequent values per field across the current selection, from `/select/logsql/facets`.
-One click adds the filter.
-It starts collapsed to a rail, and stays collapsed until you open it: an open panel is an extra facets query per run, so it is opt-in and the choice is remembered.
+- **Field sidebar** — the most frequent values per field, one click to filter.
-- **Live tailing** — follow new logs as they arrive, over Server-Sent Events.
+- **Live tailing** — follow new logs as they arrive.
-- **Shareable state** — the query, the window, the row cap and the columns live in the URL fragment, so a link to what you are looking at is the address bar.
+- **Timestamps** in the timezone you pick.
-- **Tools** — configurable icons in the left rail, each scoping the whole session to a slice of the logs.
-The tool's filter shows beside the query input, and the **server** applies it on every request from the tool's id (see below) — the browser never composes it.
-Each tool keeps its own query, so switching between them returns you to what you were looking at.
+- **Tools** — configurable icons in the left rail, each scoping the session to a slice of the logs.
+Applied server-side.
-- **Left rail** — the tools, then timezone (display only: every request carries instants, so changing it re-renders rather than re-queries), light/dark/system theme, the build version, and the signed-in user with Sign out.
-Both preferences are remembered per browser.
+- **Shareable state** — query, window, row cap and columns live in the URL.
-- **OIDC login** — a login page with one button, then any conformant provider;
+- **OIDC login** — any conformant provider.
-  optionally restricted to a group, read from a configurable claim (`groups`, a Zitadel role URN, a nested Keycloak path) in whatever shape that provider sends.
-Signing out drops the cookie and returns you to that page rather than bouncing back through an IdP that still has a session — as does a session that expires while you are using it, live tail included.
-- **Prometheus exporter**, built in, on its own port — optional, and off until you name a listen address.
+- **Prometheus exporter** — built in, optional.

 ## Installing